 In addition to these key computer literacy skills, you also need to have a computer that runs efficiently.
 Before taking steps to make your computer faster, backup all your important files on an external hard drive.
-Whether you’re a Mac or PC user, you can take steps to speed up your machine.
-If you’re a PC user, try to:
+Whether you are a Mac or PC user, you can take steps to speed up your machine.
+If you have a PC, try to:

 - Restart your computer.
-Save anything you’re working on and restart your computer.
-Doing so can refresh your computer’s memory, making it run more quickly.
+Save anything you are working on and restart your computer.
+Doing so regularly can refresh your computer’s memory, making it run more quickly.

-- Remove any programs you don’t use.
-Go to the Control Panel and remove any unused program by clicking “Add or Remove Programs” or “Uninstall a Program.”
-You’ll see a master list of programs, and you can delete those you don’t need or use.
-After you remove the programs, make sure you empty your recycling bin.
+- Remove any programs you do not use.
+Go to the Control Panel and remove any unused programs by clicking “Add or Remove Programs” or “Uninstall a Program.”
+You can delete those you do not need or use from the master list of programs.
+After you remove them, make sure you empty your recycling bin.

 - Stop unnecessary programs from automatically running when your computer boots up.
 Chances are, you have programs that automatically start when your computer does, running in the background and taking up vital memory.
-You can prevent this from happening by opening the Start menu and running a search for “msconfig”.
-You can then uncheck any programs you don’t need that are running in the background.
+You can prevent this by opening the Start menu and running a search for “msconfig.”
+Then, uncheck any programs you do not need running in the background.

 - Increase your desktop computer’s power plan to high performance.
 Select “Power Options” in the Control Panel.
 These settings tell the computer how to use power, which will lower performance to make the most of battery life.
-With a desktop computer that’s always plugged in, it makes sense to choose “high performance” since battery isn’t a concern.
+With a desktop computer that is always plugged in, it makes sense to choose “high performance” since battery life is not a concern.

 - Keep your machine up-to-date and install spyware scanner, an anti-virus program, and anti-malware.
 Your computer will have more resources to devote to key processes instead of bugs, adware, and viruses.

 - Run a Disk Cleanup.
-You’ll free up massive amounts of space by removing unnecessary system files, temporary files, and trash in your recycle bin.
-To do this, click “My Computer,” right-click “hardrive” then click “Properties.”
-Choose “Disc Cleanup”, which you’ll find in the “General” tab.
+Removing unnecessary system files can free up a ton of space, temporary files, and trash in your recycle bin.
+To do this, click “My Computer,” right-click “hard drive,” then click “Properties.”
+Choose “Disc Cleanup,” which you will find in the “General” tab.
 Simply check the files you wish to delete from the pop-up menu.

 - Run a Disk Defragment.
-By defraging, you can organize data to free up space and allow your computer to put data together more quickly.
-Click “My Computer,” then right-click “Hard Drive.”
-Choose “Properties,” “Tools” then “Defragment Now.”
+By defragging, you can organize data to free up space and allow your computer to put data together more quickly.
+Click “My Computer,” then right-click “hard drive.”
+Choose “Properties,” “Tools” then “Optimize.”

 - Remove any unnecessary programs.
 Drag the apps into the trash to uninstall manually, or you can download a program that will help you sort and remove them.
-Consider removing Garage Band and iMovie — all large files that many people don’t use.
+Consider removing Garage Band and iMovie — both large files many people do not use.

 - Compress, delete, or remove large, unnecessary files.
 Find large files by pressing command + F in the Finder window.
 Click the “Kind” button and select “Other.”
 Scroll down to find “Size” and check the “in Menu” box, then click OK.
 Now you can search by file size.
 Choose any to compress, delete, or move to save on a backup drive.
 To compress a file, click it while holding the control button.
 Choose “Compress.”
 If you double-click the zip file, it will decompress the file.

 - Fix disk permissions.
-Under “Applications”, choose “Utilities” then choose “Run Disk Utility.”
+Under “Applications,” choose “Utilities,” then choose “Run Disk Utility.”
 Select your startup disk.
 Choose “First Aid” and “Repair Disk Permissions.”
-Restart your computer when it’s done.
+Restart your computer when it is done.

 - Get rid of any unneeded dashboard widgets.
-You don’t need to have your dashboard activated for these widgets to take up RAM as they run updates in the background.
+You do not need to have your dashboard activated for these widgets to take up RAM as they run updates in the background.
 You can use the Widget Manager if you have OS X 10.4.2 or later.
-Go to the “Dashboard”, and then click the plus symbol in the corner to open the Widget Bar.
+Go to the “Dashboard,” and then click the plus symbol in the corner to open the Widget Bar.
 Click “Manage Widgets.”
 From here, you can either disable or remove widgets.
-If they’re third party, press the red delete button to get rid of them.
+If they are third-party, press the red delete button to get rid of them.

-- Get rid of any languages you don’t use.
-You can download a free program called Monolingual if you use Mac OS X. This will allow you to remove languages you don’t use to free up space.
+- Get rid of any languages you do not use.
+You can download a free program called Monolingual if you use Mac OS X. This will allow you to remove languages you do not use to free up space.
 Just never delete “English” because it could cause your OS X to malfunction.

 - Beef up your RAM.
 If you find your computer runs slowly when switching between programs that are running or opening apps, you may need more RAM.
 Open the “Activity Monitor” to see if you could use more RAM.
 If you see mostly green and blue, your RAM is fine.
 If you have red and yellow, add more RAM.
 Apple support will tell you what you need to know to add additional RAM.